Optimizing decoherence in the generation of optical Schr\"odinger cat states: CAVITY RYDBERG EIT

 In appendix \ref{app-cavity-EIT-semiclassical}, we derive the amplitudes $r_{\up/\dn}$, $a_{\up/\dn}$, and $m_{\up/\dn}$ of Eqs.\ \eqref{r-up-dn}--\eqref{m-up-dn} from a semiclassical model, in which the atomic internal states are quantized, while the light is described classically.
 In appendix \ref{app-cavity-EIT-quantized}, we consider a quantum model, in which the signal light is quantized.
 We find that one can reproduce the semiclassical results from the quantum model.
 As discussed in Sec.\ \ref{sec-cavity-Rydberg-EIT}, we ignore self blockade of the EIT signal light.
-Hence, the semiclassical and the quantum models describe a cavity EIT situation, in which Rydberg blockade comes into play only insofar as a stationary Rydberg excitation, if present, essentially corresponds to switching the EIT coupling light off.
-This is why we deal with a cavity EIT model, rather than a true cavity Rydberg EIT model.

-\subsection{Semiclassical Model}
+\subsection{Semiclassical model}

-We start with a semiclassical model of cavity EIT.
+We start with a semiclassical model of cavity Rydberg EIT.
 We assume that the I/O coupler is lossless.
 If the initial qubit state is $|\up\rangle$ or $|\dn\rangle$ and the input light pulse has amplitude $\alpha_\text{in}$, then the traveling-wave intracavity field, just after entering the cavity, has the amplitude \cite{Siegman:86}